taehyeonEum/DAUNet-Duke-Breast-Cancer-MRI-Segmentation/README.md

     python main.py --device='cuda:0' --log_param=True --visualization=both

---device: select device // --log_param: choose to save results or not // --visualization: visualization methods
+--device: select device // --log_param: choose to save results or not // --visualization: visualization methods`<br>`

 If you want to **look for default setting**, you can fine in **/required_classes/config.py**

-You can change model's Configuration in it
+You can change model's Configuration in it`<br>`

 Additionaly, you can find *experiment log* in